 Architectural lighting plays a major role in how people understand and experience the lighting and the architecture of a space.
 Buildings and structures are lit naturally or artificially, but lighting allows us to see and appreciate the beauty in the structures around us.
 A well-designed lighting system can add an emotional value to architecture - it helps give occupants of a space an enhanced experience.

 Lighting and architecture have been considered two sides of the same coin for many years, and to discuss one meant to eventually address the other.
 Science and Arts both play a significant role in lighting design.
 Within the built environment, lighting is aimed at providing occupants with clear and comfortable vision.
-Architects use architectural lighting to create mood, visual interest and enhance the experience of places and spaces while meeting the technical and safety requirements.
+Architects use architectural lighting to create mood and visual interest and enhance the experience of places and spaces while meeting technical and safety requirements.